Santhoshikontheti/GenAI/README.md

+# LLM model as a chatbot using Streamlit

 # Large Language Models (LLMs)
 We are living in an LLM-led AI world.
 LLMs are colossal AI systems, trained on massive datasets of text and code, and possess remarkable abilities, including generating human-quality text, translating languages, writing different kinds of creative content, and even answering our questions in an informative way.